 “If you think that anything she does makes sense, then you don’t know her after all.”

 “Oh, and you do?
-You met her—what—two weeks ago?”
+You met her—what—less than two weeks ago?”
 The woman scoffed and reached under the console in front of her.
 She pulled back hard on a crank until the engine exploded to life.
 The seats beneath them shook, the windows vibrated—but because they were sealed from the outside world, Kanna could not sense the sweet taste of Rava Spirits in the air this time.
 “I’ve known Brahm since before she was a criminal and I helped design her custom cuff after she was arrested.
 I engineered her life and death within certain boundaries, and she knows very well what those are.
 She’s a lot of things, but she’s no imbecile.
 At the very least, logic will tell you the woman has a basic sense of self-preservation to have survived this long.”

 A loud scrape rang against the truck’s frame.
 The engineer had grazed a brick wall as she turned, and the sound made her clench and let loose a few blasphemies that Kanna recognized, along with a few more that she didn’t.

 “What in the hell are you babbling about now, Rava?
 I swear to God, you’re the one who has swallowed Flower,” the woman said through gritted teeth as she aimed the truck towards the street.
 She jerked the speed lever.
-They slid straight through the mud and nearly collided with oncoming traffic, as the road had filled end-to-end with military trucks.
+They slid straight through the mud and nearly collided with oncoming traffic, as the road had filled again with military trucks.
 “Mahara’s Blessed Womb, why are there a million soldiers heading towards the temple complex at this time of night?
 The funeral march isn’t until morning, as far as I know—and at any rate, it’s a mock procession, so it’s not like we need this much personnel for it.”

 “A mock procession?”